-The MotoGP Court of Appeal adjudicates upon request of the Race Direction, the FIM MotoGP Stewards Panel, or the FIM Appeal Stewards.
+The MotoGP Court of Appeal adjudicates upon request of the FIM MotoGP Stewards Panel, or the FIM Appeal Stewards.

-The President of the FIM, the Executive Board or the Management Council may, within 4 days after an Event, refer to the MotoGP Court of Appeal matters of violation or infringement of the FIM regulations not concerning sporting or technical regulations.
+The President of the FIM, the Executive Board or the Board of Directors may, within 4 days after an Event, refer to the MotoGP Court of Appeal matters of violation or infringement of the FIM regulations.